pcmueller/TheWormhole/README.md

 ## Future Iterations

-* Refactor all Redux files for best practices, using actions, reducers, and thunks as appropriately and efficiently as possible.
+* Refactor all Redux files for best GSM practices, using actions, reducers, and thunks as appropriately and efficiently as possible.
 * Build out functionality to allow users to save their favorite artists and tracks.
 * Implement ARIA inside the React component structure to verify that our page is truly accessible.